The Cesium Flash

 “Yes, glad to meet you Alfred, or should I say ‘Watcher167’?”

-Susanna’s smile broadened, “OK provided you avoid saying ‘Oh, Susanna’.”
+Susanna’s smile broadens, “OK provided you avoid saying ‘Oh, Susanna’.”

-Susanna excitedly asked, “How do you know where –“
+Susanna excitedly asks, “How do you know where –“

 Alfred cut her off, “Not until we get out of the terminal.”

 They made small talk until they got into Susanna’s pick-up truck.
 Susanna pulled out of her parking space then asked Alfred, “How do you know where this space ship will land?”

 “There is a signature it leaves before it lands.
 It apparently targets its landing site.”

 “You mean it’s like the radars on airplanes?”

 They drive to a wooded area.
 Susanna parks her pick-up.
 Alfred took his video camera and handheld GPS device out of his bag and they walk towards the predicted landing site.
 Susanna seemed more agitated as they walked deeper into the woods.

 They reached the edge of a meadow.
 Alfred steps a few feet away from Susanna in the hope this would make her less apprehensive.
 She walks next to Alfred.
 He concluded it was the UFO and not him that made her apprehensive.